 Daily Orders | 2.4-2.5 Million |

-Zepto possibly becomes profitable, focusing on reducing cash burn and improving unit economics ahead of its IPO.
+Zepto is likely focusing on reducing cash burn and improving unit economics as it moves toward profitability ahead of its IPO.
 While the company is still loss-making, economic times suggest it is targeting EBITDA breakeven by FY28 and full profitability by FY29 as it scales operations and improves delivery efficiency.

 The EBITDA loss in Q4 FY26 was reported around Rs.55-60 cr, which is a decrease from around Rs.100-110 cr in July-September in FY25.

 Also, the cash burn reduced to Rs.850 - Rs.900 cr in the Jan-March period from around Rs.1200 - Rs.1300 cr in previous quarters.
 This is driven by tighter cost controls and improving unit economics.
-However, intense competition from Blinkit, Swiggy Instamart, and Flipkart Minutes continues to keep margins under pressure.
+However, competition from Blinkit, Swiggy Instamart, and Flipkart Minutes is possibly making it difficult for margins to improve.